FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 In the end I have to publish the two artifacts `blog` and `cdn` to make them available to my release manager where I pick them up and release them to Azure.

-## Modifying the CI/CD pipeline to deploy to cdn and app service
+## Modifying the CI/CD pipeline to deploy to CDN and App Service

 In the release manager I am referring to the dropped outputs now and moving the one to the cdn and the other to the azure web service.